 The further the price goes in your preferred direction, the more profit you make.
 But the further the price moves against you, the more you will lose.

-Unlike conventional share trading, spread betting allows you to sell, or go short a company’s stock, if you believe its value will decline.
+Unlike conventional share trading, spread trading allows you to sell, or go short a company’s stock, if you believe its value will decline.
 You may benefit from the lowering price by doing so.

 Two prices are displayed when you open a spread bet: the bid and ask prices.
 You buy if you believe the value of your selected market will rise.
 If you believe it will fall, you can sell.

-However, remember that spread betting is a leveraged product.
+However, remember that spread trading is a leveraged product.
 This magnifies both your winnings and losses, necessitating prudent risk management.

-Trend following, hedging, scalping, and news trading are some of the most common spread betting tactics.
+Trend following, hedging, scalping, and news trading are some of the most common tactics.
 Many technical traders include candlestick patterns, chart patterns, and harmonic patterns in their trading strategies.

-Spread betting is as popular as CFD trading.
-CFDs allow you to speculate on price fluctuations in a manner similar to spread betting.
+Spread trading is as popular as CFD trading.
+CFDs allow you to speculate on price fluctuations in a manner similar to spread trading.
 In both cases, you don’t actually own the underlying asset, rather you trade its derivative.

 Both products use leverage to increase their exposure to the market.
 CFDs are most widely used for share trading and provide access to exchange-traded funds (ETFs).

-We provide many spread betting/trading markets, including global stock indices, individual equities, forex pairs, commodities, and government bonds.
+We provide many spread trading markets, including global stock indices, individual equities, forex pairs, commodities, and government bonds.

-Spread betting and CFDs are both leveraged products that allow you to speculate on financial markets.
+Spread trading and CFDs are both leveraged products that allow you to speculate on financial markets.
 They do, however, function in different ways.

-Spread betting is more straightforward in some ways.
+Spread trading is more straightforward in some ways.
 It gives you the ability to trade in the currency of your choice and minimum trade sizes are smaller than those required for CFDs.